paichiwo/tube-getter/README.md

 If you find any issues, feel free to report.

-If you are interested in contributing to the development of the YouTube Downloader, you are welcome to create a pull request on the project's GitHub repository.By contributing to the project, you can help improve the functionality, stability, and overall quality of the Tube Getter application, which is much appreciated.
+If you are interested in contributing to the development of the YouTube Downloader, you are welcome to create a pull request on the project's GitHub repository.
+By contributing to the project, you can help improve the functionality, stability, and overall quality of the Tube Getter application, which is much appreciated.